Table of contents

 However, I’m betting that if you’re reading SUCCESS magazine, you’re in search of a life lived closer to the sun.
-I’m not talking about buying a cool car or parading around your Instagrammable vacations—if these are your goals, you may want to evolve, man.
+I’m not talking about buying a cool car or parading around your Instagrammable vacations—if these are your goals, you may want to evolve.

 All I’m arguing is that it’s fair to say that the person who has their financial needs met will be able to avoid the anxiety that comes with being unable to pay bills.
-And the man or woman living beyond financial security and into abundance?
-Well that person will by definition be able to give more to the world and invest more time and money in her mental, physical and spiritual growth.
+And the individual living beyond financial security and into abundance?
+Well, that person will by definition be able to give more to the world and invest more time and money in their mental, physical and spiritual growth.

 I am by no means a money expert and I have only begun to work methodically to bring abundance into my life, but here are a few simple habits you can put into effect now that will provide massive dividends (figuratively and literally).

 1. Crush your debt with the 70-20-10 rule.